 Undoubtedly, independent candidacy if successfully ratified by the two-third majority of state assemblies and assented by the President will expand the democratic space, promote competitive politics and reduce voter apathy.
 It is impressive to note that Nigeria is making efforts to liberalize the electoral environment using the mechanism of constitution review in the public interest.
 It now beholds on other stakeholders to seize the unique opportunity and commence robust public enlightenment/civic education program to mobilize citizens on the gains of the amendments to the constitution.

 However, I will like to pause this piece with four questions for reflections on independent candidature:

 Are the conditions introduced by the National Assembly substantial to prevent against any abuse of the amendment?

 Who should determine/formulate the guidelines and procedures for access to the ballot?
 The Independent National Electoral Commission or National Assembly?

 With the introduction of independent candidature, will locus to submit an election petition in election tribunal or court be extended to citizens?

 When will the consequential amendments for the operationalization of this amendment be made to the electoral act?

-Samson Itodo is an elections and constitution building enthusiast.
-He is the Executive Director of the Youth Initiative for Advocacy, Growth & Advancement (YIAGA) and the convener of the Not Too Young To Run movement.
+Samson Itodo is an election and constitution building enthusiast.
+He is the Executive Director of the Youth Initiative for Advocacy, Growth & Advancement (YIAGA), and the convener of the Not Too Young To Run movement.
 He tweets @DSamsonItodo.